WHY Mindfulness and Creativity Bring Insights to Inspire More Joy to Life.

 It’s been said that “Allah (God) is in you and works through you.”
 This means a divine power (or whatever you believe in) will answer life’s problems if you ask the right question.
 Of course, you may not like the answer, but that’s a topic for another time.

-As I explained earlier, it’s possible to enter a state of divinity during creative mindfulness.
+As I explained earlier, it’s possible to enter a state of divinity during creative Mindfulness.
 I have experienced this many times.

 Divinity as a quality has two distinct usages:

-- Divine force or power — Powers or forces that are universal or transcend human capacities
+• Divine force or power — Powers or forces that are universal or transcend human capacities

-- Divinity applied to mortals — Qualities of individuals considered to have unique access or relationship to the divine.
+• Divinity applied to mortals — Qualities of individuals considered to have unique access or relationship to the divine.
 Source: Wikipedia

-The power of Creative Mindfulness offers hope—a process for asking for help, seeking answers, and believing that, ultimately, they will come.
+In other words, the answer you seek is already within you and needs to be flushed out through meditation.
+The power of Creative Mindfulness offers hope—a process of asking for help, seeking answers, and believing that, ultimately, they will come.

 Let's KEEP in TOUCH